-\paragraph{Layer topology.} In the right panels of Fig.~\ref{fig_GB}, we show how to identify the topological charges of the grain boundaries in our two confined systems using layer topology, recalling that charge conservation requires a boundary rule (in analogy to the presumed parallel director alignment) at the confining walls.
-To this end, the boundary must be identified with one network~\cite{monderkamp2023network}, i.e., the network of layers, or as done here, the network of half layers (which intuitively indicate the absence of particles both between the layers and beyond the confining walls).
-Doing so, we obtain a sequence of equidistant alternating charges, which average out throughout defect-free confining walls, as illustrated in the legend of Fig.~\ref{fig_GB}.
+In the right panels of Fig.~\ref{fig_GB}, we identify the network topological charges of the grain boundaries in our two confined systems.
+As charge conservation requires a boundary rule (in analogy to the presumed parallel director alignment at the confining walls), the boundary itself must be associated with one of the two networks~\cite{monderkamp2023network}, i.e., the network of layers, or as done here, the network of half-layers (which intuitively indicate the absence of particles both between the layers and beyond the confining walls).
+Doing so, we obtain a sequence of equidistant alternating charges, which average out throughout a defect-free confining wall, as illustrated in the legend of Fig.~\ref{fig_GB}.
 As for an edge dislocation, the fact that $\sum q=0$ does not necessarily imply that oppositely charged defects can annihilate, since they are associated with different networks.

 To analyze the distribution of layer defects over a grain boundary, let us first take a closer look at the bridge state in the top row of Fig.~\ref{fig_GB}.
-As for director topology (left panel), the alternating charges at the confining walls indicate that the total charge must be distributed in the interior of the system, i.e., at the two grain boundaries.
+The alternating charges at the confining wall indicate that the total charge must be distributed in the interior of the system, i.e., at the two grain boundaries, as also required by director topology (left panel).
 Here, these grain boundaries are recognized as the locus of the interior defects in the two networks of layers and half-layers (right panel).
-Further inspection again reveals a sequence of alternating charges, which ends here at each side of each grain boundary on a positive defect $q=+1/2$ associated with a terminating layer.
-Upon averaging over the defect pairs along the grain boundary, as illustrated in the legend of Fig.~\ref{fig_GB}, we recognize that each endpoint defect has one oppositely charged neighbor, which only compensates half of its charge.
-The remaining half suggests the interpretation of a point defect with $q_\text{e}=+1/4$ located at the end of the grain boundary.
+Further inspection reveals again a sequence of alternating charges, which ends here at each side of each grain boundary on a positive defect $q=+1/2$ associated with a terminating layer.
+Upon averaging over the defect pairs along the grain boundary, as illustrated in the legend of Fig.~\ref{fig_GB}, we recognize that each endpoint defect has one oppositely charged neighbor which only compensates half of its charge.
+The remaining half can be interpreted as an effective point defect with $q_\text{e}=+1/4$ located at the end of the grain boundary.
 This leaves the overall picture of a positively charged grain boundary with two quarter charges at the endpoints (central panel), which is consistent with the charge distribution identified using director topology.